JetBrains/intellij-sdk-docs/topics/reference_guide/settings_guide.md

 This document describes adding custom Settings at the Project and Application (or Global, IDE) levels.

 ## Extension Points for Settings
-Custom Settings implementations are declared in a plugin's configuration (`plugin.xml`) file using one of two Extension Points (EPs), depending on the level of the Settings.
+Custom Settings implementations are declared in a plugin's configuration (<path>plugin.xml</path>) file using one of two Extension Points (EPs), depending on the level of the Settings.
 Many [attributes](#settings-declaration-attributes) are shared between the EP declarations.

 Application and Project Settings typically provide an implementation based on the [`Configurable`](upsource:///platform/ide-core/src/com/intellij/openapi/options/Configurable.java) interface because they do not have runtime dependencies.